 Does the Act apply to me?

-Note: while the areas of premises to which the ban applies, definitions and exemptions are the same in Wales, the signage requirement is different.
+Note: In Wales, the areas of premises to which the ban applies, as well as definitions and exemptions, are the same as they are in England – however, the signage requirement is different.

-Enclosed places: premises are considered to be enclosed if they have a ceiling or roof and, except for doors, windows or passageways, are wholly enclosed, whether on a permanent or temporary basis.
+Enclosed places: premises are considered to be enclosed if they have a ceiling or roof and are wholly enclosed (except for doors, windows or passageways), whether on a permanent or temporary basis.

-Substantially enclosed areas - the 50% rule: substantially enclosed premises are defined as those that have a ceiling or roof (including retractable roofs such as awnings), but have permanent openings in the walls, not including doors or windows, which are less than half of the total area of the walls.
-Walls include fixed or retractable structures that serve the purpose of walls and constitute the perimeter of premises (e.g. windbreaks).
+Substantially enclosed areas – the 50% rule: substantially enclosed premises are defined as those that have a ceiling or roof (including retractable roofs such as awnings), but have permanent openings in the walls (excluding doors or windows) which comprise less than half of the total area of the walls.
+Walls include fixed or retractable structures that serve the purpose of walls and constitute the perimeter of premises (for example windbreaks).
 Temporary structures such as tents, marquees or similar will be classified as enclosed premises if they fall within the definition.

-- the private areas of bed and breakfasts and guesthouses are not covered by the ban, provided that the areas are not used by any staff (i.e. the laundry may be out of bounds for customers but if a cleaner has to use it, it is covered by the ban)
+- The private areas of bed and breakfasts and guesthouses are not covered by the ban, provided that the areas are not used by any staff (for example, the laundry may be out of bounds for customers but if a cleaner has to use it, it is covered by the ban).

 It should be noted that there is no legal requirement for an accommodation owner to provide designated smoking bedrooms.
 Providing such rooms is purely at the discretion of the owner.